twilio/workshop/docs/dynamic_apps.rst

 We're now ready to hook up your brand new application to a Twilio number.
 Open the Google App Engine Launcher application, highlight your application, and hit the "Deploy" button.
-A window will pop up and show you the status of your deployemnt.
+A window will pop up and show you the status of your deployment.
 It should take less than a minute to deploy.

 .. image:: _static/deployapp.png